Quantum3-Labs/icp-coder/README.md

   }'
 ```

-## Integrations
+## 🔗 Integrations

-[IC-Vibe-Coding-Template-Motoko](https://github.com/pt-icp-hub/IC-Vibe-Coding-Template-Motoko) can be enhanced by feeding it Motoko Coder's RAG context.
-After setting up this project, follow the installation instructions in that repository to wire in the MCP server and improve code suggestions.
+[IC-Vibe-Coding-Template-Motoko](https://github.com/pt-icp-hub/IC-Vibe-Coding-Template-Motoko) can be enhanced with ICP Coder's RAG context.
+Follow the installation instructions in that repository to integrate.

-## Project Structure
+## 📁 Project Structure

 ```
 icp-coder/